Alec-Sawalski/Activity-Data/README.md

     Number of Fisher Scoring iterations: 2

 After arriving to our final Multiple Regression model, we see that BS.NEFA.0.7 and MS.Lactose are significant predictors of daily activity level in dairy cows.
+Since both Milk.Yield and MS.Milk Yield were significant, but relatively similar variables, on MS.Milk.Yield was used in the final model.
+Ater running the initial model with all significant predictors, backward step elimination was used until all predictors were significant.

 ## Multiple Regression final output - LELY Daily Rumination